USA Student visa

-According to your course of study and the type of school you intend to attend, you need either an F visa or an M visa, depending on your study plan.
+Depending on your study plan and the type of school you intend to attend in the United States, you will need either an F visa or an M visa.

 USA Student Visa Requirements and Application Guidelines